 • Supply chain shortages have affected inflation, and concerns remain that undersupply could cause further price increases.

-• Mortgage rates had pulled back nicely, and are now back to the 6.1% range.
+• Mortgage rates have reversed their September pullback and are now back to the 7% range.

 • The local inventory accumulates primarily in the more expensive price ranges, and the housing affordability index has increased slightly (based on wages, rates, and home prices).
 As a result, mortgage payments now have an all-time high gross percentage (which slows spending in other sectors).

 • Due to COVID-19 and recent unrest in NYC, interest in living in more suburban counties such as Hunterdon and Somerset has disappeared.
-In fact, many companies are now requiring more on-site presence reversing the move westward.
+In fact, many companies now require more on-site presence reversing the move westward.

 • Retailing and using vacant industrial space will transform to meet the new altered demands and lifestyles.

-• The local market will have to adapt to the new suburban renaissance regarding where people will work and what they need to adapt.
+• The local market will have to adapt to the new suburban renaissance in terms of where people will work and what they need to adapt.

 • The lingering question has been, “Can we keep this momentum up with low to slightly rising inventory?” as predictions for slower sales and price increases in 2024 have already been made.
 Price increases were about an 11% increase in 2023 in NJ.
 The new year sees more normalized increases (based on your price points) of 6%+ (but that is what we also said last year).

-• Days on the market in our area have remained fairly steady, showing buyers are becoming seasonally less active.
+• Days on the market in our area have risen over the past month, showing that buyers are becoming less active during the summer months.

-• However, change will result in a trend towards a more normalized environment if inventory continues to come onto the market and the first-time buyer fatigue that we have seen continues.
+• However, change will result in a trend towards a more normalized environment if inventory continues to come onto the market and first-time buyer fatigue continues.

 • Younger (millennial) buyers are coming of age in the pipeline for at least the next four to five years, which will continue to put more demand on the first-time buyer market, usually under $400K.

-• Housing markets are adding much of the new inventory at higher price points, which is normalizing those results.
+• Housing markets are adding much of the new inventory at higher price points, normalizing those results.
 Change usually happens from the top down and from east to west.

-• In a nutshell, 2024 is looking a lot like 2023 with a little more inventory and a little bit better rates.
+• In a nutshell, 2024 will finish much like 2023, with a little more inventory and a little bit better rates.

 This is substantial information, and the situation is evolving daily.
 Nevertheless, it appears to be moving in a positive direction for now.
 If you require further clarification or have any concerns about how this could impact your circumstances, please don’t hesitate to contact me at (908) 304-4660.
 I’m always available to chat and assist you in gaining a better understanding.

-Note: This information is presented as a public service by Joe Peters of Coldwell Banker Residential Brokerage.
+Note: Joe Peters of Coldwell Banker Residential Brokerage presents this information as a public service.
 Although reasonable care has been taken to provide this information, it is advised that you seek the guidance of a professional sales agent and avoid making any decisions solely based on my views, gathered trends, and statistics.
 I am not responsible for any consequences of using this data.

 If you have any questions or would like to talk out your situation, please call 908-304-4660